laurent-lao/guides/README.md

 This repo amalgates informations learned over time and that have been written to help fellow programmers.

-This resource repo has been created with the help of [docsify](https://docsify.js.org/).
+This resource repo has been created with the help of [docsify](https://docsify.js.org/) and is being hosted on [Zeit](https://zeit.co/).

 ## Navigation